Home » Symptoms » Dog Symptoms A-Z » Vomiting Bile

 -

 Why is my dog vomiting yellow fluid?
-Vomiting bile in dogs is often a sign that bile is being vomited.
-This can happen when the dog’s stomach is empty, causing the bile, which should normally remain in the small intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
-It plays a central role in the digestion and absorption of nutrients., to flow back into the stomach.
+Vomiting yellow fluid in dogs is often a sign that bile is being vomited.
+This can happen when the dog’s stomach is empty, causing bile—which should normally stay in the small intestine—to reflux back into the stomach.

 -